Why It Works

 Sriracha may be the king of Asian chili sauces, but when I cook, I'm much more likely to reach for a fuller-flavored condiment, like Korean gochujang.
 Here, I use it in a sweet-savory marinade for pork belly kebabs, cooked on the grill until moist and tender inside and perfectly browned outside.

-- 1 1/4 pound boneless, skinless pork belly, cut into 1-inch cubes
+1 1/4 pounds boneless, skinless pork belly, cut into 1-inch cubes

 In a small bowl, mix together gochujang, honey, sake, soy sauce, and oil.
 Reserve 2 tablespoons of marinade in refrigerator.
 In a large bowl, toss pork with remaining marinade until thoroughly coated and refrigerate for at least 1 hour and up to overnight.